tc-mccarthy/edu/exercises/js/jquery-intro-light-switch/readme.md

 <https://tc-mccarthy.github.io/edu/exercises/js/jquery-intro-light-switch/solution/>

+### Preflight

+Please create and clone a new repo called light-switch-demo

 ### Instructions

 1. Set up a container and allow it to expand to be no wider than 800px.
 It should also center itself, have 5px of padding all around and the text it contains should be centered.